soundmud/soundrts/doc_src/src/en/mapmaking.rst

 How to find and remove an error
 """""""""""""""""""""""""""""""

-If, when you start the map, you get the message: "server error" and go back to the server menu, then the details of the error are in a file called "maperror.txt".
-This file is in your default temporary folder (for example "C:\\Documents and Settings\\Your Login\\Local Settings\\Temp\\soundrts") or in the SoundRTS folder.

-In the same directory you may find additional (but cryptic) information in "server.log" or in "client.log".
+If, when you start the map, you get a "map error" message and go back to the menu, then you may sometimes find additional (but cryptic) information in "client.log" or in "server.log", usually in the "user/tmp" folder.

 If you still don't understand where the error is, feel free to contact me, directly or at the soundRTSChat list.